corrados/edrumulus/algorithm/README.md

 ## Positional sensing

-It has shown that if you hit the pad close to the edge, the resulting sound has less low frequencies and sounds more crisp.
+If you hit the pad close to the edge, the resulting sound has less low frequencies and sounds more crisp.
 So, the idea is to low-pass filter the signal and at the detected peak position we calculate the power ratio of the low-pass filtered signal with the unfiltered signal.
 This is then the metric for the positional sensing.

+Further testing showed that it is important to use the very first peak in time for positional sensing.
+If a later peak is used, the positional sensing based on the low-pass filtered signal does not yield good results.

 It has shown that the positional sensing metric must be adjusted if a rim shot is used.
 So, the rim shot detection information has to be used for the positional sensing, too.